-Life insurance premiums in our F&G segment reflect premiums for traditional life insurance products which are recognized as revenue when due from the policyholder.
+Life insurance premiums in our F&G segment reflect premiums for traditional life insurance products and life-contingent immediate annuity products which are recognized as revenue when due from the policyholder.
 We have ceded the majority of our traditional life business to unaffiliated third party reinsurers.
 While the base contract has been reinsured, we continue to retain the return of premium rider.
 Insurance and investment product fees and other consist primarily of the cost of insurance on IUL policies, unearned revenue ("UREV") on IUL policies, policy rider fees primarily on FIA policies and surrender charges assessed against policy withdrawals in excess of the policyholder's allowable penalty-free amounts.